Water

 Firehole River

 Home to several species of trout, the Firehole River is a favored fly fishing spot.
 Most of the outflow from the park’s geyser basins empties into the Firehole River causing it to be warmer with larger concentrations of dissolved minerals (chemically richer) than other watersheds.
 The Gibbon and Firehole rivers join to form the Madison River.
-The Madison flows to Hebgen Lake, joins the Jefferson River and eventually the Missouri River on its way to the Gulf of Mexico.
+The Madison flows to Hebgen Lake, joins the Jefferson River and eventually the Missouri River on its way to the Gulf of America.

 Yellowstone River delta